andyst-dev/inception-42/README.md

 ## Project structure
 - `Makefile` — sets up host data directories and manages build / startup commands
-- `srcs/docker-compose.yml` — defines services, volumes, secrets, and network
+- `srcs/docker-compose.yml` — defines services, volumes, secrets and network
 - `srcs/.env` — environment variables used by the stack configuration
-- `srcs/requirements/nginx/` — NGINX Dockerfile, TLS setup script, and server configuration
+- `srcs/requirements/nginx/` — NGINX Dockerfile, TLS setup script and server configuration
 - `srcs/requirements/wordpress/` — WordPress / php-fpm Dockerfile and setup script
-- `srcs/requirements/mariadb/` — MariaDB Dockerfile, server config, and initialization script
+- `srcs/requirements/mariadb/` — MariaDB Dockerfile, server config and initialization script
 - `secrets/` — local secret files used by the containers at runtime

 ## Mandatory part
-The mandatory part implements a small Docker-based infrastructure running the required 42 services in separate containers.
+The mandatory part focuses on the Docker-based infrastructure required to run the different services in separate containers.

 ### Services
 - `nginx` — HTTPS entry point serving the WordPress site and forwarding PHP requests to php-fpm